arthurflor23/spelling-correction/README.md

 <img src="https://github.com/arthurflor23/text-correction/blob/master/doc/image/header.png?raw=true">

-A text corrector system implemented using [SymSpell](https://github.com/mammothb/symspellpy) and [TensorFlow 2.0](https://www.tensorflow.org/) (seq2seq).
+A text corrector system implemented using [SymSpell](https://github.com/mammothb/symspellpy) and [Transformer](https://www.tensorflow.org/) (with TensorFlow 2.0).
 This project supports several text datasets and uses a noise function to create more data training (unlike Grammatical Error Correction (GEC) methodology).
 Don't worry, this is an automatic process in `transform` step and generator class.

 This project has a Statistical Language Model approach and a Neural Network approach, both with the purpose of simple text correction (a simple approach to the spell checker).